MWC USA Relays

 -- For alternates, we need you to be ready-to-race all the way up until bibs are picked-up effective relay morning.
 If anyone wakes up on the rosters unable to perform -- YOU then become front and center our only options to ski.
 Yes, sometimes (especially in Europe) running alternates can take us out of medal contention.
 But everyone can still have a fun race.
 You also never know what might happen with other nations.
 Sometimes really tough categories blow up for weird reasons. #stayinthegametothefinalwhistle

--- First relay will start in the morning (usually it is 10am or 11am first start, JD will know at the Monday afternoon Team Captains Meeting -- aka "TCM") then subsequent relay waves and races probably for about 3.5 hours total worth of racing.
-You will be done no matter what by mid-afternoon.
+-- First relay will start in the morning (the MWC2025 schedule says 8:30am which is very early per other years so consider that subject-to-change) then subsequent relay waves and races for probably about 3.5 hours total worth of racing.
+Anyone racing will be done no matter what by mid-afternoon.

 -- We will have a mandatory USA Relay Meeting the evening prior to Relay day.
-This may be virtual or it can be in person.
+This may be virtual or it can be in person depending on logistics of a meeting space.
 Pay attention to Team USA email updates and the Team USA Info Webpage.
 The quick meeting will go over relay logistics verbally and also allow relay skiers to "see" their teammates ahead of race morning.

 -- Everyone that isn't racing and (of course) all alternates please come make a ton of noise, dress up crazy, and let's see those USA relay socks! (face glitter is optional)